hect0r89/TradingAppTestDocker/README.md

 # Trading App Test Docker

-Configurations files and scripts for deploy tha app with Docker.
+Configurations files and scripts for deploy the app with Docker.

 For more information: https://github.com/dockerfiles/django-uwsgi-nginx